davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 @enduml
 ```

-We've made deep structural changes not just to how stakeholders participate in the process, but to who, when, and why they're engaged.
+We've made deep structural changes not just to how stakeholders participate in the process, but to who is engaged and to when and why they're engaged.

 We've _disintermediated_ the delivery process by putting the product team in control of their own release destiny.
 By allowing the team to define the scope of their proposed release as a first-class capability _of the solution that executes that release_, we've eliminated back-and-forth with the ops team, along with its attendant delays, mistakes, and context-switching.
 We've also more deeply engaged the product team as owners of the full lifecycle of their product.